 John: It sounds to me, though, Gail, like his boys haven't dropped yet, if you know what I mean.Gail: If you mean his testicles, then I do, John.
 I do.
 I really do.

 - Toots in Key Largo is called out on his habit to explain his jokes.

 - ˇThree Amigos!.
-When Ned Nederlander sees a biplane flying overhead he makes a joke about it being a mail (male) plane because of the "little balls hanging down".
+When Ned Nederlander sees a biplane flying overhead he makes a joke about it being a mail (male) plane "because of the balls."
 When his fellow Amigos don't immediately get the joke, he explains it to them at length.

 - Older Than Radio: From Alice's Adventures in Wonderland, When the King of Hearts tries to explain the rather nonsensical poem at the trial scene: